Hartford guard leads fight off the court against violence

 “It took a load off, a pressure off,” he said.
 “Once I began to figure out that my life does not solely depend on whether I’m successful on the court, my life started to change.”

-Gallagher said Carter’s teammates have rallied around him since the tragedy and the team dedicated their America East championship to his brother.
+Gallagher said Carter’s teammates have rallied around him since the tragedy and the team dedicated its America East Tournament championship to his brother.
 Next up is Baylor.

 “We’re playing with house money right now,” Carter said.
 “We’re going to play loose and we’re going to play free.”

-Carter will graduate in May with a masters degree in communications and will begin working full-time on Anchors Camp, with the goal of eventually opening camps across the nation.
+Carter will graduate in May with a master’s degree in communications and will begin working full-time on Anchors Camp, with the goal of eventually opening camps across the nation.

 “He was always mature; he was always this way,” Gallagher said.
 “But now he’s on a mission.”